Skip to main content

 A smartphone displays a webpage for the North Essex Economic Board on a bright yellow background.
 The top section features the NEEB logo, which includes the letters 'N', 'E', and 'B' in a stylised format, alongside the text "North Essex Economic Board."
 Below, there is a heading, "Help for your business," followed by a brief description of support available for businesses.
 The lower part of the screen shows a group photo of five people standing together, smiling, with varied attire

 A person is sitting at a desk, facing a laptop and a large computer monitor.
 The screen displays a website titled "Paediatric & Population-Based Dermatology Research."
-An overlay shows a magnifying glass icon with the text "Accessibility Checker" and a list of accessibility issues, including a count of five issues.
+An overlay shows a magnifying glass icon with the text "Accessibility Checker" and a list of digital accessibility issues, including a count of five issues.
 The workspace is tidy, with coding visible on the laptop screen and a notepad nearby.

 A blue circular symbol featuring a simplified human figure with outstretched arms is set against a bright yellow background.
 The figure is rounded with a circular head and a body that resembles a stick figure.
 The blue circle surrounding the figure has a thick border, emphasising the symbol's accessibility theme.